-This Chapter is based on the papers [5] "Which is Better for Deep Learning: Python or MATLAB?
-Answering Comparative Questions in Natural Language", [6] "Retrieving Comparative Arguments using Deep Language Models", [7] "Retrieving Comparative Arguments using Ensemble Methods and Neural Information Retrieval", [8] "Retrieving Comparative Arguments using Deep Pre-trained Language Models and NLU". (cf. Section "Publications" on page 4).
+This Chapter is based on the papers "Which is Better for Deep Learning: Python or MATLAB?
+Answering Comparative Questions in Natural Language", "Retrieving Comparative Arguments using Deep Language Models", "Retrieving Comparative Arguments using Ensemble Methods and Neural Information Retrieval" (cf. Section "Publications" at page 4).